Requirements

 (10 courses, 30 hours)

 A major in Art History consists of ten courses; nine in Art History, and one studio course.
-ARTH 101, 102 or an AP score of 4 or 5 are prerequisites for advanced courses.
+An AP score of 4 or 5 counts for one survey course.

 Minor in Art History